 - Have you spent time thinking through the project landscape?

-- Have you documented it, or does it just exist in my head?
+- Have you documented it, or does it just exist in your head?

-- Do you have a strategic roadmap for your 2017 sales initiatives?
+- Do you have a strategic roadmap for this years sales initiatives?

 Create Alignment to Reduce Wasted Resources

 For example, when defining a new sales process, and the marketing department has no idea about such an initiative, it can create heartburn in getting the two departments on point.
 If marketing is making a branding decision, it affects how an account rep positions a sale, which is a huge oversight.
 When there is a disconnect of either ilk, there’s often unnecessary duplicated (or obsolete) work, rework, or general confusion.

 Take that department, for example.
 The team would have been creating old messages and content for an obsolete initiative.
 Or perhaps marketing and sales unknowingly created messaging around the greater effort simultaneously, resulting in wasted time and duplicate work.